International Hardship Fund 2021-22

-The International Hardship Fund (IHF) is now open for applications.
+The International Hardship Fund (IHF) will be open for applications from 1st October 2021.

 International students who are currently experiencing financial difficulty should seek guidance from our Advice and Guidance team, who can offer confidential, expert advice.